Fliu777/Tower-Defense/Readme.txt

-You must download PIL in order to run the map generator function.
-Essentially, PIL is needed in order to run GenerateBackground.py.
+This was my first programming game made using Python and Pygame.
+It's a tower defense game with the neat option of being able to create a customized track that the "enemies" will follow.
+Before being able to run the program, please ensure you have Python, Pygame and Python Imaging Library installed on your computer.

+At some point I should leave an option to disable to background generation and just have the choice to use an existing map

-Secondly, please run Menu.py, to start the game.
+Finally, please run Menu.py, to start the game.